tennyros/ocr-gpt-assistant/README.md

 1. Wait for the specified delay (if configured)
 2. Capture your entire screen
 3. Perform OCR to recognize text
+4. Send recognized text to Ollama for analysis
-4. Display the recognized text in the console
+5. Display both the recognized text and analysis results

 ## Project Structure